 Ideas are the primary value-driver for business today.
 Yet the rights that protect inventions, recorded music, books, branded goods and other creative works are regarded by many as obstacles.

-We live in a ‘free-information’ society, where online content and inventions are as highly accessible, and people who would never dream of shoplifting believe it is perfectly appropriate to infringe the rights of others’.
+We live in a fast-paced society, where content, inventions and designs are highly accessible, and people who would never dream of shoplifting believe it is acceptable to infringe the rights of others.

 With access little more than a tap away, products like music, books, novel designs, counterfeit goods, and inventions, appear to be there for the taking – or feel as if they should be.
-At the heart of the matter is mass confusion about what IP rights cover, their value and appropriate use.
+At the heart of the matter is confusion about what IP rights cover, their value and appropriate use.

-“Free riders” – unauthorized users of IP-protected products – come in many shapes and sizes.
+Unauthorized users of IP-protected products come in many shapes and sizes.
 They can be individuals or businesses.
-The result is annual losses in revenue, jobs and taxes that are estimated to exceed a trillion dollars.
+The result is annual losses in revenue, jobs and opportunity that are estimated to exceed a trillion dollars.

-Audiences need guidance to determine which IP behaviors are gray area, which are acceptable and which are not.
-They can be readily learned and reinforced by parents, educators and community leaders.
-The Center for Intellectual Property Understanding can help.
+Audiences need guidance to determine which IP behaviors are acceptable.
+With the help of educators, parents and community leaders they can be be readily reinforced.
+The Center for Intellectual Property Understanding can help, too.

 - *Marshall Phelps – Ex-VP of IP Strategy & Business, IBM and Microsoft; charter IP Hall of Fame member; visiting professor or instructor Cornell, Duke and USC.

 - *Brian Hinman – Senior Managing Director, AON; ex-Chief Intellectual Property Officer, Philips; Vice President IP, Verizon; Vice President IP and Licensing, IBM

 - *Keith Bergelt – CEO, Open Invention Network, former IP executive with Motorola and SRI International and Managing Partner of Paradox Capital; diplomat, U.S. State Department

 - *Manny Schecter – Chief Patent Counsel, IBM; President, IPO Association Education Foundation

 - *Bruce Berman – Author and editor responsible for five IP books; IP communications and brand expert; IAM 300 Leading Strategist; CEO Brody Berman Associates (30 years)